cea-hpc/modules/doc/source/module.rst

   Defines if the version set in the Modules magic cookie used in modulefile should be checked against the version of :file:`modulecmd.tcl` to determine if the modulefile could be evaluated or not.
+Defines :envvar:`MODULES_MCOOKIE_VERSION_CHECK`.

   .. only:: html